biehlerj/biehlerj.xyz/src/content/experience/sentar-inc.md

 [Sentar Inc.](https://www.sentar.com/) is a cyber intelligence company that innovates, builds, and secures mission-critical assets for national security.

-At Sentar I work on building a web HMI for hardware to be deployed on customer devices that will allow for zeroization.
+At Sentar I work on building a web HMI for hardware to be deployed on customer devices that will allow for zeroization as well as adding new features to the hardware to support more devices for zeroization.